It’s kind of funny that my cooking career peaked before I was 25. Here’s hoping my future husband enjoys making dinner!

 Perhaps my most horrific, most embarrassingly awkward run-in was with someone who I’d kissed (innocently enough) and given my number to (hey, I was tipsy).

-of course I screened - he wanted to hang out - eek!), then actually had the audacity to text me.
+Imagine my sober dismay the following day when this guy friended me on Facebook, called and left a message (of course I screened - he wanted to hang out - eek!), then actually had the audacity to text me.
 It was like Drew Barrymore’s character on He’s Just Not That Into You complaining about endless technology portal problemos - except dude was too into me).

 The beauty of said technology, though, is that we can ignore.
 Dismiss.
 Delete.
 Defriend.
 Block.
 Screen.
 Sidebar.